skx/cpmulator/README.md

 ## Drives vs. Directories

 By default when you launch `cpmulator` with no arguments you'll be presented with the CCP interface, with A: as the current drive.
 In this mode A:, B:, C:, and all other drives, will refer to the current-working directory where you launched the emulator from (i.e. they have the same view of files).
-This is perhaps the most practical way to get started, but it means that files are unique across drives:
+This is perhaps the most practical way to get started, but it means that files are repeated across drives:

 * i.e. "`A:FOO`" is the same as "`B:FOO`", and if you delete "`C:FOO`" you'll find it has vanished from all drives.
   * In short "`FOO`" will exist on drives `A:` all the way through to `P:`.